What Is the Job Description of an Appraiser?

 You can earn certification through the American Society of Appraisers (ASA), which represents top quality work in the appraisal field (www.appraisers.org).
 The organization offers credentials for all types of appraisers, including real estate, business, and jewelry.
 To become accredited by the organization, you'll need to complete sufficient education and experience as well as provide documented appraisals you've completed.
 You can earn accreditation in more than one field, and you'll need to participate in continuing education to keep your credentials valid.

 Senior member accredited status requires five years of appraisal experience.
 With this level of membership, you can also seek certification as a Master Gemologist Appraiser if you specialize in jewelry and gemstone appraisal.
 You'll need to complete required training through the Gemological Institute of America, pass the Farnsworth-Munsell 100-Hue Test for color discrimination and take two courses offered by the ASA appraiser program.

 Salary Info and Job Outlook

 According to PayScale.com, the median annual salaries for varying types of appraisers were published as follows, as of September 2015: real estate appraiser, $59,838; automobile appraiser, $50,246; and business appraiser, $70,646.
-Although the Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information for all types of appraisers, it did project that the employment of appraisers and assessors of real estate will likely grow by about six percent between 2012 and 2022.
+Although the Bureau of Labor Statistics (BLS, www.bls.gov) does not provide information for all types of appraisers, it did project that the employment of appraisers and assessors of real estate will likely grow by about eight percent between 2014 and 2024.